groovydev/twitter-bootstrap-grails-plugin/README.md

 Asset-Pipeline Support
 ----------------------

-You may also use the asset-pipeline plugin (minimal 0.1.7) to include your bootstrap resources add the following to your applications css or js file.
+You may also use the asset-pipeline plugin (minimal 0.1.7) to include your bootstrap resources add the following to your application's css or js file.

 Javascript:
 ```javascript